suddjian/alpaca-cli/README.md

 Manage your Alpaca portfolio from the comfort of your terminal!

-Good when you want to trade inconspicuously (at work, at school, in a boring meeting), or if you're just a nerd like me.
+Good when you want to trade inconspicuously (at work, at school, on a date), or if you're just a nerd like me.

 ## Warning